pbrdmn/brd.mn/src/articles/mentors/index.md

 There was a strong vision laid out for this new product, but it would be up to the team to chart the roadmap and be responsible for delivery.

-2020 became quite the interesting year, with a shift to fully remote operations.
+And 2020 became quite the interesting year with the company shifting to fully remote operations, along with the rest of the world.

 ---